ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 Create your toolchain again in resource groups, and then remove the original toolchain from the Cloud Foundry org.
 Alternatively, you can ignore the error message until a method to migrate existing toolchains from Cloud Foundry orgs to resource groups is provided.
 {: tsResolve}

+## Why can't I delete {{site.data.keyword.contdelivery_short}} from a Cloud Foundry org?
+{: troubleshoot-delete_cd}
+{: troubleshoot}
+{: support}

+You cannot delete an instance of the {{site.data.keyword.contdelivery_short}} service from your Cloud Foundry org if it contains any toolchains within the same account, region, and org as the service instance.

+I tried to delete {{site.data.keyword.contdelivery_short}} from a Cloud Foundry org.
+The deletion fails with the following error message:
+{: tsSymptoms}

+`Service instance Continuous Delivery-ab: Service broker error: The Continuous Delivery service cannot be deleted because the org contains 20 toolchains.
+Before you can delete the service, you must delete all of the toolchains from the org.
+(CF-ServiceBrokerBadResponse - 10001)`

+To delete a {{site.data.keyword.contdelivery_short}} service instance from a Cloud Foundry org, you cannot have any toolchains in the same account, region, and org as the service instance.
+{: tsCauses}

+Locate and delete any toolchains that are in the same account, region, and org as the {{site.data.keyword.contdelivery_short}} service instance.
+{: tsResolve}

+Org-based toolchains aren't visible from the command line or the resource list.
+To find and delete these toolchains, go to the [Toolchains](https://cloud.ibm.com/devops){: external} page.
+When you search for toolchains that are blocking the deletion of the {{site.data.keyword.contdelivery_short}} service instance, look in the account, region, and org where the service instance is located.
+{: tip}

+1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){:external}.
+1. If you have more than one account, you can click your account name in the console menu bar to select another account that you can access.
+1. Go to the [Resource list](https://cloud.ibm.com/resources){: external} for your {{site.data.keyword.cloud_notm}} account.
+1. Make note of the location and the org that the {{site.data.keyword.cloud_notm}} service is contained in.
+1. On the [Toolchains](https://cloud.ibm.com/devops/toolchains){: external} page, select the location and Cloud Foundry org for the {{site.data.keyword.contdelivery_short}} service instance.
+All of the toolchains that are associated with this service instance are displayed.
+1. [Delete each of the toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#deleting_a_toolchain).
+This action cannot be undone.
+1. After you delete all of the toolchains, delete the {{site.data.keyword.contdelivery_short}} service instance from the [Resource list](https://cloud.ibm.com/resources){: external}.

+You must repeat this procedure for each {{site.data.keyword.contdelivery_short}} service instance that is associated with toolchains.
+{: important}

 ## Why can't I create a toolchain to deploy my app to Cloud Foundry?